aodr3w/aodr3w/README.md

 - My name is Andrew , i'am an experienced and highly motivated Software Engineer.
 - 🔭 I’m currently working at lobstr, developing and maintaining data infrastructure for large scale web crawling.
-- 🌱 I’m currently learning about Distributed Systems.
+- 🌱 I’m currently learning about Distributed Systems , Haskell & Scala.
 - I write code predominantly in Python.
 -How to reach me:
 -email : andrewodiit2020@gmail.com.